Musashi98/URLMapping/README.md

 ## About the API(s)

-There are 3 endpoints, one to get the short url given a long one (does'nt generates it if dont exist), one to get the long url given the short version, and one to generate (and stores to database) the short url given a long url.
+There are 2 GET endpoints, one to get the short url given a long one (does'nt generates it if dont exist) and one to get the long url given the short version; and a POST endpoint to generate (and stores to database) the short url given a long url.
 The 3 endpoints receive the corresponding url as a query param named 'url'.
 The following are the routes for each endpoint:

 - SERVER_ADDRESS/mapping/getShort/?url=SOME_URL
 - SERVER_ADDRESS/mapping/getLong/?url=SOME_URL